 Hop on this comprehensive small-group tour and discover what the Balkans are really about.
-Belgrade, Budapest, Bucharest, Zagreb, Split, Dubrovnik, Mostar, Sarajevo, Sofia, and many other cultural and natural attractions that you’ll visit during these three weeks will help you complete your puzzle about this beautiful yet complicated part of Europe.
+Belgrade, Budapest, Bucharest, Zagreb, Split, Dubrovnik, Mostar, Sarajevo, Sofia, and many other cultural and natural attractions you’ll visit over the next three weeks will help you complete your puzzle about this beautiful yet complex part of Europe.
 Join us on this “once-in-a-lifetime” experience and get to know the Balkans firsthand.

 Important note: this is a small-group experience, limited to 15 guests per departure.
-If you prefer a private tour, which will allow you to choose your dates, have more flexibility in choosing your itinerary, and have the comfort of having a vehicle and a guide just for yourself, please get in touch with us HERE.
+If you prefer a private tour, which allows you to choose your dates, offers greater flexibility in your itinerary, and provides the comfort of a vehicle and guide just for you, please contact us HERE.

 ITINERARY 21 days / 20 nights